TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 Our integration with Ghost allows you connect your self-hosted BTCPay Server with your [Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely.

-With this plugin, you're not just adding a payment gateway;  you're embracing a transparent, and secure way to monetize your content which keeps you in full control of your funds.
+With this plugin, you're not just adding a payment gateway;  you're embracing a transparent, and secure way to monetize your content which also keeps you in full control of your funds.

 Whether you’re receiving donations, selling tiered memberships, or offering event tickets, this integration ensures seamless Bitcoin transactions without third-party fees.